umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings.md

 ## [Edit team](../set-up/team-members/README.md)

-Manage the team members on your project.
-You can also view the backoffice user groups for each team member, add a [Technical contact](../set-up/team-members/technical-contact.md), or add an [Account contacts](../set-upt/team-members/accounts-contact.md) for your project.
+Manage the team members and user permissions on your project.
+You can also view the backoffice user groups for each team member, view pending project invites, and manage [Technical contacts](team-members/technical-contact.md) for your project.

 ## [Connection details](../databases/README.md)